benwill/pairs/README.md

 ## Constants

-In the constants/application.js file, you can change a few settings, the cheat one is particularly useful (turn it to TRUE) to allow you to make the card numbers visible.
+In the constants/application.js file, you can change a few settings, the cheat one is particularly useful; setting it to true allows you to make the card numbers visible.

 ## Tech